hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 done
 ```

 The string 'NNNNNNNNNN' occurs five times in the script.
-Not only that, but I have 10 sequences of interest, and I don't really want to have to edit and rerun this script for every sequence.
-And if I want to reuse this code for other projects, I might have other sequences of interest, too.
-Instead, I can use positional parameters to make this script versatile without any editing in between uses!
+Not only that, but we have 10 sequences of interest, and we don't really want to have to edit and rerun this script for every sequence.
+And if we want to reuse this code for other projects, we might have other sequences of interest, too.
+Instead, we can use positional parameters to make this script versatile without any editing in between uses!

 First, let's replace every instance of the sequence `NNNNNNNNNN` with a positional parameter